Scholarship Eligibility Requirements:

 - Any member, attender or member or attender's immediate family member is eligible to receive financial aid.

-- For students pursuing postsecondary education (college, vocational training, graduate school, etc.), the Scholarship Committee will award scholarships to students attending both private and public schools.
-Preference, and potentially larger scholarships, will be given to students attending Quaker schools.
+- For students pursuing postsecondary education (college, vocational training), the Scholarship Committee will award scholarships to students attending both private and public schools.

 - Should the amount of money in the Operating Fund fall short of the total of approved requests for financial aid, scholarships will be reduced accordingly.
 By the same token, scholarships may be reduced from year to year for the same reason.